 Filecoin (FIL) is available on the following exchanges:

 Binance – Best for Australia, Canada, Singapore, UK, and most of the world.
-USA residents cannot purchase FIL here.
+USA residents are prohibited from buying FIL.
 Use Discount Code: EE59L0QP for 10% cashback off all trading fees.

 BitPanda – This is the best option for European users.
 Please note they do not accept residents from outside this region.